-Document and map changes from 2001 through 2015 and analyze impacts.
+Document and map changes from 2015 through 2024 and analyze impacts.

-Revisit elements, strategies and recommendations identified in the 2001 La Cienega and La Cieneguilla Plan.
+Revisit elements, strategies and recommendations identified in the 2015 La Cienega and La Cieneguilla Plan Update.

 Establish a future land use map, categories and general provisions to guide future development, and land use policy